The New Americans

 “Helping people has always been a calling for me,” says Hamady, who at home in Africa spent a lot of time advocating for human rights.
 “Coming to America, I didn’t know I would be doing social work.
 I realized that you can actually be professionally trained to help people.”

 The IINE assists more than 400 people each year through services that include refugee resettlement, education resources for citizenship, job preparation, health services navigation and education and literacy programs.
 Though fewer refugee immigrants have come to New Hampshire so far in 2017 due to international travel bans, those who do settle here have Hamady and his team eager to help them.
 In addition to his fundraising and outreach efforts, he spends a great deal of time listening to the stories his clients — many of whom arrive in America from war-torn countries — want to share.
-In September, the IINE will launch a live storytelling series called Suitcase Stories in Manchester in which refugees will tell their stories in public forums.
+The IINE launched a live storytelling series called Suitcase Stories in Manchester in which refugees share their stories in public forums.

 What Hamady likes to share with newcomers to America — whom he calls the “new Americans” — is the importance of finding support.
 When speaking of his own success, he largely credits the faculty and his peers at UNH.
 “When you feel like you are supported, that’s when you really feel like you have a chance to succeed," he says.
 "That’s the environment in which a lot of immigrants shine.”